 * the rate depends on the type of the activity you perform, according to the Polish Classiﬁcation of Activity

-There are also 2 types of civil-law contracts:
+In case of 2 most common types of civil-law contracts:

-Each month, your employer informs the Social Insurance Institution (ZUS) about the amount of your paid contributions (using a special form: ZUS RCA, ZUS RZA
+Each month the employers inform the Social Insurance Institution (ZUS) about the amount of the paid contributions (using a special form: ZUS RCA, ZUS RZA

-In the European Union, European Economic Area (EU + Norway, Iceland
+Within the European Union countries, the European Economic Area (EU + Norway, Iceland

 The European coordination of social security schemes gives you the following benefits: